ABOUT SCIENCE LITERACY WEEK

 Science Literacy Week highlights Canada’s outstanding scientists and science communicators from coast-to-coast.
 The goals are to showcase the excellence and diversity of Canadian science and to show how exciting science is.
 Be it as simple as a science-themed book display encouraging people to read something a little different to multi-day events, the Week offers something for everyone.
 For one week in September, libraries, universities, museums and other partners put on a spectacular nationwide festival of science.

-2017’s week came to include over 800 events put on by 200+ partners in 100 cities coast to coast.
-From public talks to explosive chemistry demos, stargazing sessions to nature hikes there was a little bit of everything for science lovers of all ages.
-Support from the Natural Sciences and Engineering Research Council of Canada (NSERC) makes the week possible.
+The latest edition of Science Literacy Week came to include over 850 events put on by more than 300 partners in 200 cities across Canada.
+From public talks to explosive chemistry demos, stargazing sessions to nature hikes, there was sure to be an interesting activity for science lovers of all ages.
+Science Literacy Week is powered by the Natural Sciences and Engineering Research Council of Canada (NSERC).

 WHO IS BEHIND SCIENCE LITERACY WEEK?

 My name is Jesse Hildebrand and I’m the founder of Science Literacy Week.
-I recently graduated from the University of Toronto in Ecology and from the Open University in Science and Society.
+I graduated from the University of Toronto in Ecology and from the Open University in Science and Society.

 Perhaps more importantly, I’m a lifelong nerd who had Steve Irwin posters on my wall and Carl Sagan books on my shelf as a young kid—not to mention my two hour stint counting the species in my backyard when I was 9 (73 in case you’re wondering).
 The fact you can see back in time with a telescope or view a million organisms in a drop of water never ceases to amaze and captivate me.
 I’ve always wanted to share that enthusiasm and shout from the rooftops just how amazing science can be to everyone.
 Science Literacy Week is my way of doing just that.